-Designed for the engineer and technical manager who needs a broader education to keep an organization operating efficiently and working ahead of its competitors, the master of engineering in engineering management provides students with a strong understanding of the technology involved in engineering projects and the management process through which the technology is applied.
+Designed for the engineer and technical manager who needs a broader education to keep an organization operating efficiently and working ahead of its competitors, the Master of Engineering in engineering management provides students with a strong understanding of the technology involved in engineering projects and the management process through which the technology is applied.
 Graduates from the program are prepared to work effectively at the interface of engineering and management, and assume professional positions of increasing responsibility across a broad range of industries, such as: healthcare, technology, finance, business and software systems.

-The master’s degree requires 10 courses (equivalent to 30 credits); six-core required courses and four-elective courses.
+The master’s degree requires ten courses (equivalent to 30 credits); six-core required courses and four-elective courses.
 Students are encouraged to take an integrated four-course sequence leading to a graduate certificate for the four electives.

 Required Core Courses